 Summary of recommended resources

-You’re going to need access to one or more of these sources to help in your planning.
+You’re going to need access to one or more of these resources to help in your planning.
 I’ve cover each of these in the series so have a read first before buying.